 - Any carbonated drinks

-- Nightshade vitamins (such as tomatoes, potatoes, and peppers)
+- Nightshade foods (such as tomatoes, potatoes, and peppers)

 This phase also restricts the consumption of caffeine to one or two cups of green tea.
 As you can already tell, this is a good chunk of foods that most of us eat on a daily basis.
 If you can commit to these restrictions there is a good chance you will lose weight.